-The Almond Festival on Sunday 27 January 2019 offers workshops and torrada.
-On Thursday and Friday there will be two days of grafting and pruning of almond trees
+The Almond Festival on Sunday, January 2, 2020 offers you various plans and paella.
+On Wednesday and Thursday there will be two days of grafting and pruning of almond trees

 Few foods so healthy, complete, delicious and that reflect the soul and the most authentic tradition of Ibiza as the almond.
 As you already know the area of Santa Ines is famous for its almond trees, that in the winter months offer a beautiful print with their glasses laden with white flowers.

 How could it be otherwise, is Santa Ines de Corona the place chosen for the celebration of a new edition of the Almond Festival that is part of the programming of Festivities of Santa Inés.

 But prior to the celebration of it, the Consell de Ibiza organizes the Wednesday 29 and Thursday January 30, 2020 two new technical days of grafting and pruning of almond trees at the Corona Social Center.

 All of this is part of the project promoted last year by the Consell and the Neighborhood Association of the Pla de Corona to revitalize the almond tree plantations that are in a state of serious decline.
 In addition, almond grafting is the only way to preserve the traditional almond varieties of Ibiza.

 The workshop is taught by the IRFAP technician (Balearic Government) Bernat Cañellas.

 -Wednesday, January 29, 2020: Winter grafting of almond trees with traditional varieties.
 Schedule from 15 to 18 hours.
 Social center of Santa Inés (next to the Church).